What is a trademark? A Beginner ‘ s Guide

 What is a trademark?

 So I said I would start with what is it, right?
 A trademark is how a consumer identifies your products or services.
+It’s that something that your customer recognizes you for.
 It can be a:

 Trademarks not only identify your brand, but also protect your brand.
 If one day your business goes viral, and you gain popularity, other businesses may try to use your brand likeness to take your customers.
 But if you have registered your trademark with the United States Patent and Trademark Office (USPTO), there are repercussions for the business that tries to use your name.

 The Federal Lanham Act (17 U.S.C. §§ 1051 et seq.) protects a federally registered trademark.
 In order, to register, your product or service must be used in commerce.
-That basically means that you are selling your products/services.
+That means that you are selling your products/services.
 The USPTO must approve your mark, if you want protection under the Federal Lanham Act.
-If you do not have a federally registered trademark, then common law (case law) is the only way to protect it.
-Common law does not afford you as much protection as the Lanham Act.
-Are you wondering what is the point of registering your mark?
+If you do not have a federally registered trademark, then you will not have as much protection.
+A couple of reasons to register your mark?

-- Multiple types of statutory remedies, if someone infringes on your mark.
+- The statute awards you if someone uses your trademark without your permission.
 This includes attorneys fees and costs associated with filing the infringement lawsuit.

-- Use of the ® symbol, it stops others from registering a trademark that looks like yours, and may serve the basis for an international trademark application.
+- Use of the ® symbol, which stops others from registering a trademark that looks like yours.
+A registered trademark also serves as a basis for an international trademark application.

-If you have a large following, a unique business, or investors, you should need to trademark your business name, logo, or anything else that sets your brand apart.
+If you have a large following, a unique business, or investors, you need to trademark your business name, logo, or anything else that sets your brand apart.
 Approval may take up to a year or more, so the earlier you register, the better.
-A year is a long time, and at that point you are turning a profit and business is probably booming.
+A year is a long time to wait, and you want to be sure that there are consequences if someone is using your trademark without your permission.